ZahinMai/Clean-Up-Crew/controllers/test_spotter_comm/how_to_test.md

 ## Setup
 1. Open the Webots world file.
-2. Ensure the `SpotterTester` supervisor is present in the scene tree.
+2. Ensure the `SpotterTester` bot is present in the scene tree.
 3. Ensure at least **2 Collector Bots** are placed in the arena.
 4. Ensure the **Human Worker** (dynamic obstacle) is active/moving.